Eliza Bisbee Duffey: Early life

 Duffey was born to Cordelia and Charles A. Bisbee and raised in Geauga County, Ohio.
 While in Ohio she spent her early years working for The Jeffersonian Democrat as a printer.
 After moving to Columbus, Ohio to help edit the publication The Alliance, she met her husband, John B. Duffey.

 From 1861 to 1867 the Duffeys resided in Philadelphia.
 While there Eliza Bisbee Duffey exhibited her paintings at the Pennsylvania Academy of the Fine Arts where she eventually became an Associate Member.
 By 1867, the Duffeys were living in Woodbury, New Jersey until relocating to Vineland, New Jersey in 1872 where she and her husband became editors and publishers of The Vineland Daily Times in 1877.

 Eliza was a strong advocate for equality between men and women.
 She published several essays and books about female sexual health and education, education for women, gender roles and the ideal world for both men and women.
 These works have influenced many reformers and advocates after her.
-Her body of work on gender issues includes articles, such as Women's Work and Women's Wages (1870) in Arthur's Illustrated, and several books such as What Women Should Know: A Woman's Book about Women, Containing Practical Information for Wives and Mothers (1873), The Relations of the Sexes (1889), and The Ladies' and Gentlemen's Etiquette: A Complete Manual of the Manners and Dress of American Society.
-Containing Forms of Letters, Invitations, Acceptances and Regrets.
-With a Copious Index (1877).

-Scholarly work
+Writing

 As an ardent feminist in the Victorian era, Eliza Bisbee Duffey made waves with her pro-female writing.
 As a writer she engaged Edward Hammond Clarke in a debate on educating females.
 Clarke wrote an extremely popular book entitled Sex in Education; or, A Fair Chance for the Girls in which he argued against educating women in the same environment as men due to their supposed intellectual disadvantages.
-Duffey responded to Clarke's arguments with her book No Sex in Education; Or, An Equal Chance for Both Boys and Girls (1874) in which she advocated for the equal and co-education of both genders.
+Duffey responded to Clarke's arguments with her book No Sex in Education (1874) in which she advocated for the equal and co-education of both genders.